 8. Violations of TTU IT security policies are grounds for loss of privileges and/or disciplinary action up to and including termination.
 Violations may also be reported to the appropriate local, state, and/or federal authorities, as appropriate.

-9. All personnel and/or disciplinary actions outlined above will be in accordance with OPs 32.01, Promotion and Tenure Standards and Procedures; 32.04, Conduct of University Faculty; 32.05, Faculty Grievance Procedures; 32.26, Faculty Departure Notification Procedure; 70.10, Non-Faculty Employee Complaint Procedures; 70.14, Salary Administration Policy; 70.20, Employment in Security-sensitive Positions; 70.31, Employee Conduct, Discipline, and Terminations; and 70.40, Information Privacy and Confidentiality Statements; the Code of Student Conduct; and Chapters 03, Personnel, and 04, Academic Affairs, of the Regents' Rules.
+9. All personnel and/or disciplinary actions outlined above will be in accordance with OPs 32.01, Promotion and Tenure Standards and Procedures; 32.04, Conduct of University Faculty; 32.05, Faculty Grievance Procedures; 32.26, Faculty Departure Notification Procedure; 70.10, Non-Faculty Employee Complaint Procedures; 70.14, Compensation Policy; 70.20, Employment in Security-sensitive Positions; 70.31, Employee Conduct, Discipline, and Terminations; and 70.40, Information Privacy and Confidentiality Statements; the Code of Student Conduct; and Chapters 03, Personnel, and 04, Academic Affairs, of the Regents' Rules.

 10. When used to access TTU networks, IT services, and/or data, personally-owned computing devices, including but not limited to desktops, laptops, smartphones, and tablets, are subject to all applicable TTU IT Security Policies.
 In order to protect the integrity of TTU IT infrastructure, services, networks, and to protect TTU data, TTU may implement certain security controls for university-owned and personally-owned devices that may require the use of software and/or specific settings on the devices before being allowed to access university IT resources.